geekcoderr/ZAP-penetration-testing/README.md

 - Running the Docker Image for Vulnerable web-system , in my case bwapp-docker.

-- Different API script in Python for required scans.
+- Invoking different API script in Python for needed scans.

-- Generating Reports in required format (HTML,JSOM,PDF)
+- Generating Reports in required format (HTML,JSOM,PDF.etc)